 "That's enough."

-Seto's voice.
+It was Seto's voice.

-Atem's wrist was taken and pulled.
+Atem's wrist was seized, and he was pulled.

-"You said too much."
+"You said far too much."

-Seto released Atem's wrist.
+Seto let go of Atem's wrist.

-"I was asked, so I answered."
+"They asked, so I answered."

-"There was no reason to lie."
+"There's no need to lie."

 Seto started to say something and stopped.